-This section describes NASA's award closeout procedures.
-Unless written otherwise, the activities below shall be implemented by a Grant Officer or NASA's closeout service provider.
+This section describes NASA's award closeout process.
+Unless written otherwise, the activities below must be implemented by a Grant Officer or NASA's closeout service provider.

 - 1. Grant and cooperative agreements are physically and administratively complete and ready for closeout when: - a.
-The Grant Officer has received all financial, technical, and other reports required by the terms and conditions of the grant or cooperative agreement, and has obtained all required concurrences and/or approvals; - 1.
-This includes the final performance report (e.g., RPPR) approved by the Technical Officer or Program Officer, and - 2.
-The Recipient Performance Validation Form (available at GPC's Max.gov website and the NSSC's SharePoint website) completed by the Technical Officer or Program Officer and transmitted via email to the Grant Officer. - b.
+The Grant Officer has received all financial, technical, and other reports required by the terms and conditions of the grant or cooperative agreement and has obtained all required concurrences and/or approvals. - 1.
+This includes the final performance report (e.g., RPPR) approved by the

+Technical Officer or Program Officer, and

+- 2. The Recipient Performance Validation Form, which is emailed to the TO by the NSSC closeout Contractor, completed by the TO or Program Officer and transmitted to the Grant Officer. - b.
 For research grants or cooperative agreements including a Patent Rights Clause or a New Technology Clause, the Grant Officer has received concurrence from the patent counsel office regarding the recipient's Subject Inventions/Reportable Items Final Summary Report. - c.
 For those grants and cooperative agreements containing Government property and for which property administration has been delegated to the ONR, property disposition has been completed and the Grant Officer has received written notification from the ONR Administrative Grants Officer indicating that all property administration duties have been completed, via either a DD Form 1593, Contract Administration Completion Record or other equivalent electronic notification (email is an acceptable form and mechanism for this notification). - d.
-For grants or cooperative agreements awarded with provisional indirect rates see 2 CFR 200.345 (a)(3), Post-closeout adjustments and continuing responsibilities.
+For grants or cooperative agreements awarded with provisional indirect rates see 2 CFR § 200.345 (a)(3), Post-closeout adjustments and continuing responsibilities.
 When such grants or cooperative agreements are closed, the recipient should be notified of their obligation to return any funds due as a result of final indirect cost rate adjustments. - e.
-A final Standard Form SF-425 has been received; all payments have been made to the recipient; all reimbursements have been received and reconciled; and any remaining unused balance has been deobligated from the grant or cooperative agreement. - f.
+A final Financial Status Report/Federal Financial Report (SF-425) has been received, all payments have been made to the recipient, all reimbursements have been received and reconciled, and any remaining unused balance has been deobligated from the grant or cooperative agreement. - f.
 The Grant Officer has verified that a copy of all required deliverables are in the grant or cooperative agreement file.